wchiquito/jj-for-everyone.github.io/src/abandon.md

 ````

 Remeber the for-loop experiment Alice had put aside for a while?
-Jujutsu let's you keep as many of those experiments around as you like.
+Jujutsu lets you keep as many of those experiments around as you like.
 Let's simulate a few with these commands:

 ```sh